Welcome to The Monthly Practice Report, where I detail my practice of healthy living: the commitments, goals, and other metrics!

 Where was I in March?

 - Richmond, VA: 3/15

 - Charlotte, NC: 3/16 + 3/18

 - Asheville, NC: 3/17

 Whew – what a busy month!

 Onto the Numbers!

 FYI: some of the links below are affiliate links that will earn me a commission if you purchase through them.
 If you do, I absolutely appreciate it; if you’d rather not, that’s cool, too.
 If you have any questions about any of the products or services, please let me know!

 - Ideal/Goal: to meditate for at least 15 minutes in the morning, before other activities

-- Continued the daily practice for another month, bringing the total to 650 consecutive days!
+- Continued the daily practice for another month

 - How long did I meditate each day?